"This is how you can live in a yurt."

 The tent story

 More and more customers are interested in living in a yurt.
-The budget of this customer was limited but his will great, and so he implemented his dream of a yurt with a small loan from the sister.
-So that the yurt remained as cheap as possible, he chose as outer material extra strong tent fabric 420, However, certain extras were important to him, such as. a dome had to be easy!
+This customer's budget was limited but his will was great, and so he made his dream of a yurt a reality with a small loan from his sister.
+To keep the yurt as cheap as possible, he chose the outer material extra strong tent fabric 420, However, certain extras were important to him, such as. a dome had to be easy!
 The 3-fach glazed windows, however, he had custom-made to measure and were not even so expensive.
 He also took over the soil and the insulation himself.
 He ordered Join in Switzerland FiWo a 6 -10cm thick wool fleece, He has the floor with pressed wood panels from Stroba isolated.

-The yurt is small but with the two windows and the dome nice and bright, the climate pleasant.
-The customer tells me the humidity is about 35%.
-He would have dried the laundry in the yurt in the winter, no problem.
-The yurt breathes and thanks to the thick, slightly too thick insulation it perfectly stores the heat from an air heat exchanger.
-Electricity he has pulled from the house and provided with a fuse box, because the plug was too hot.
-Over the long distance the fuse box in the house does not work anymore and therefore this would be very convenient.
+The yurt is small but with the two windows and the dome it is nice and bright, the climate is pleasant.
+The customer tells me the humidity is around 35%.
+He would have dried the laundry in the yurt in winter, no problem.
+The yurt breathes and thanks to the thick, somewhat too thick insulation, it perfectly stores the heat from an air heat exchanger.
+He pulled electricity from the house and fitted a fuse box because the plug got too hot.
+The fuse box in the house no longer works over the long distance and therefore this would be very practical.

-Everything he has reduced to the minimum, lives with what he needs.
-It has to be easy to transport and after the last move he has had to reduce a lot.
-Outside, a box and a rack serve as additional storage space.
+He has reduced everything to a minimum and lives with what he needs.
+It has to be easy to transport and after the last move he had to reduce a lot again.
+Outside, a box and a frame serve as additional storage space.
 It's all improvised but carefully thought out.
-There are many considerations and creativity behind it.
+There is a lot of thought and creativity behind it.
 We are very pleased to see how our product has been individually developed to meet its own needs.